vuestorefront/vue-storefront/packages/core/docs/advanced/calling-platform-api.md

 ## How do Integrations work?

-In Vue Storefront, single integration has is own sort of SDK library (named API-client), that contains set of functions.
+In Vue Storefront, single integration has its own sort of software development kit (SDK) library.
+This library is named API-client and contains a set of functions.
 Each function is dedicated to one action, endpoint or a feature eg. `getProduct`, `loadCart` `addToCart`.
-Therefore, when you call for instance, `getProduct`, it will request the integration API and return its response in the original format of given platform.
+For example, when you call `getProduct`, it will request the integration API and return its response in the original format of a given platform.

 ## Accessing integration methods on the frontend